MITgcm/MITgcm/doc/phys_pkgs/shelfice.rst

 and :math:`\gamma_X` is the turbulent exchange (or transfer) coefficient (parameters :varlink:`SHELFICEheatTransCoeff` and :varlink:`SHELFICEsaltTransCoeff`), in units of an exchange velocity.
+In-situ temperature, computed locally from tracer potential temperature, is required here to accurately compute the in-situ freezing point of seawater in order to determine ice melt.

 The tracer budget for the infinitesimal boundary layer takes the general
 form: